j1436go/react-scaffold/readme.md

-# React scaffold for Cordova apps
+# Simple React scaffold for Cordova apps

 Using Redux, ES5 and no JSX.